nathancarter/weblurch/doc/lean-example/tutorial-2.md

 <p align=center><img src='tut-1-ss-bubble.png'/></p>

-If you wish to hide the command, leaving only the mathematical content (in this case an expression in the language of dependant type theory), right-click the bubble and choose the "Edit command..." item from the context menu.
+If you wish to hide the command, leaving only the mathematical content (in this case an expression in the language of dependent type theory), right-click the bubble and choose the "Edit command..." item from the context menu.
 Specify the command there, and you may then remove it from the bubble.
 It will appear on the bubble's tag, and function as if it were